henrybear327/Proton-API-Bridge/README.md

     - [x] Move comments to proper places
     - [x] Modify `shouldRejectDestructiveActions()`
     - [x] Refactor
-    - [ ] Check file metadata
-    - [ ] Try to check if all functions are used at least once so we know if it's functioning or not
-- [ ] Documentation
 - [x] Reduce config options on caching access token
 - [x] Remove integration test safeguarding
-- [ ] Improve file searching function to use HMAC instead of just using string comparison
-- [ ] Remove e.g. proton.link related exposures in the function signature (this library should abstract them all)

 ### TODO